Licenced from Shutterstock

 10 : Adaptation, adapted-ness and adaptive capacity

-This work is licensed under CC BY-SA 4.0 : also see my full Copyright statement.
+Licensed under CC BY-SA 4.0 : also see my full Copyright statement.

 We are born with a vast but nevertheless finite amount of adaptive capacity.
 More adaptation means less remaining adaptive capacity.

-Life has survived innumerable emergencies in its ev67olutionary past.
+Life has survived innumerable emergencies in its evolutionary past.
 Emergencies large and small are a normal part of a life that is never 100% risk-free.
 But they usually don’t last very long, and there are well-devised and simple workaday pathways to enter emergency response states (both physiology and mental-sensory-attentive states) and to then de-escalate and fully return to a "safe-enough" normality.
 If we can understand and use our human body-mind according to ancient "rules" by which these emergency adaptations re-normalise, then the body, physiology and mind – everything – will always be running at an optimum and will be the most healthy it can be given the immediate circumstances.

 Things that demand more adaptedness include stress, danger, being too hot or too cold, being hungry or thirsty, infections, exertion, loss (particularly including loss of companionship and the support it provides).
 Things that reduce adaptedness (and increase adaptability) include a sense of love, safety, sufficiency, play, community/companionship/support, times of awe or feelings of connection to something greater (if only the landscape), feelings of self-worth.
 Exploration and skilled effort sit in an interesting place in the middle of these two.